 To be obligated under the regulations as a large organisation, businesses must meet or exceed two thresholds:

-- Responsible for over 50 tonnes of packaging in a calendar year, in relation to the EPR packaging activities.
+• Responsible for over 50 tonnes of packaging in a calendar year, including the EPR packaging activities.

 Small organisations

-To be obligated under the regulations as a small organisation, businesses must meet either of the following thresholds:
+To be obligated under the regulations as a small organisation, businesses should meet either of the following thresholds:

-Producers that meet or exceed this lower threshold are only obligated to report their packaging data from 2025.
+Producers that meet or exceed this lower threshold must begin reporting their packaging data starting in 2025.

 Final LA Waste Management Fees

-Actual LA Waste Management Fees for 2025 will be calculated by the Scheme Administrator (SA) following the regulator’s P2 reporting deadline (1st April 2025).
-The SA will use the full-year reported ‘household’ packaging data to calculate the final fees which they expect to release in July 2025.
-The first LA Waste Management invoices will be issued by the SA directly to obligated producers around October 2025.
+The Scheme Administrator (SA) will calculate the actual LA Waste Management Fees for 2025 after the regulator’s P2 reporting deadline on 1st April 2025.
+The SA will use the full-year reported ‘household’ packaging data to calculate the final fees, which they expect to release in July 2025.
+The first LA Waste Management invoices are to be issued by the SA directly to obligated producers around October 2025.

 If your brand is looking to invest in packaging, we will guide you through the entire print process.
 Providing recommendations to improve efficiency, reduce costs and add untold value to the end product.